suttacentral/suttacentral/server/README.md

            ||     ||
 ```

-At this point we can commit our changes, or roll back in git, sync and rebuild.
+At this point we can commit our changes.
+Or roll them back, re-sync, and rebuild.